frontenddogma/web-development-glossary/manuscript/d.md

 : → Domain Name Service
 : → Domain Name System

+DocBook
+: A semantic markup language originally created for technical documentation.
+As a semantic language, DocBook documents do not describe what their contents “look like,” but rather the meaning of those contents.&nbsp;[†](#w-docbook) ℹ︎&nbsp;[docbook.org](https://docbook.org/)

 Doctype
 : An instruction that associates a particular SGML (for example, a web page) with a document type definition (DTD) (for example, the formal definition of a particular version of HTML) or XML document.
 The HTML layout engines in modern web browsers perform doctype sniffing or switching, wherein the doctype in a document served as `text/html` determines a layout mode, such as quirks mode or standards mode.
 The `text/html` serialization of HTML, which is not SGML-based, uses the doctype only for mode selection.
 Since web browsers are implemented with special-purpose HTML parsers, rather than general-purpose DTD-based parsers, they do not use DTDs and will not access them even if a URL is provided.
 The doctype is retained in current HTML as a “mostly useless, but required“ header only to trigger standards mode in common browsers.&nbsp;[†](#w-doctype)